ihh/funkscene/README.md

 	#$<varname>

-To execute JavaScript statements inside a function context with private scope, whose return value (if any) will be interpolated into the text, use this form:
+To execute JavaScript statements, use this construct:

 	#{ <...statements...> #}

-This...

-	#{ return "Hi there" #}

-...gives the same result as this...

-	#[ "Hi there" #]

-...although they are implemented slightly differently: statements inside a `#{...#}` block are run inside an anonymous closure.

 You can also use `#IF...#THEN...#ELSIF...#ELSIF...#ELSE...#ENDIF` to conditionally display certain pieces of text.